 The notice shall provide a statement that candidates must sign a “Candidate Intent & Acknowledgement” form prior to the election.

-The notice shall provide contact information for the BEC and a deadline by which individuals must submit their interest in candidacy.
+The notice shall provide contact information and a deadline by which individuals must submit their self-nomination.

+The notice will provide a timeline with deadlines, ballot distribution, election date.

 Campaigning for Election or Re-Election to the BOD

-The LCS Board shall publish, to the Members, a list of candidates and their abbreviated resumes no later than 10 business days prior to the election.
+The LCS Board shall publish, to the Members, a list of candidates and their self-nomination documents no later than 10 business days prior to the election.

 The LCS Board may, at its sole discretion, arrange at least one opportunity for the public to meet with the candidate(s), at which time questions may be asked of the candidate(s)

 Candidates will not be permitted to campaign on School property, or by use of School data other than as prescribed in this section of this policy.
+No negative campaigning directed at other candidates or specific individuals will be allowed.
+Candidates will ot be allowed to do any campaigning to the children in any format.
+School database, mailing lists, directories, Facebook pages will not be used for campaigning.
 Any candidate who campaigns or solicits votes by any other method is subject to disqualification in the election, at the discretion of the LCS Board.

 Eligible Voters

-Eligible voters are those Members as defined by the LCS Bylaws.
+Eligible voters are those Members of the “Parent Voting Group” as defined by the LCS Bylaws, which states: “Each parent of legal guardian of a child enrolled in the school shall be a member of the parent voting group.
+Such membership shall terminate automatically at the time such persons child is no longer enrolled in the school.”

 Each eligible voter is allowed one vote per vacant seat on the LCS Board.
 No votes shall be counted from any Member who casts more votes than there are available seats.

 Election Process